MikeKovarik/exifr/README.md

 #### Named exports vs default export

-There are both named exports and a default export object containing all the named exports.
+Exifr exports both named exports and a default export object containing all the named exports.

 This is again due to tooling.
 You can use `import * as exifr from 'exifr'` if your tool or env allows it, but `import exifr from 'exifr'` is recommended and used in examples for simplicity.

 ## Examples